Made from recycled industrial artifacts from the the early 1960s, this is a truly unique fillable hourglass.

 As with all antique and hand-made items, the colors and decorations vary from piece to piece.
 We consider this to be a special part of their history and character.

+LIMITED INVENTORY - ONCE GONE, GONE FOR GOOD!
 Need a little extra time?
 This 10 minute timer is the perfect addition to your kitchen, classroom or office.
-Heavy for it's size, the construction of this timer is both...
+Heavy for it's...

 Made from recycled industrial artifacts from the the early 1960s, this 15 minute hourglass is a beautiful and unique piece!
 Quick Overview Made from recycled industrial artifacts from the the...